Rare color home movies from the late 1940s show Judy at home with her daughter Liza Minnelli, and her mother, Ethel Gumm.

 A film was being made during the tour, some of which can be seen on YouTube.
 These video pieces present Garland and Ray performing “Till the Clouds Roll By” in concert in Malmö, despite some mislabeling as being from the Copenhagen concert.

 The video of “Am I Blue” shows a piano bar setting (matching the audio noted on the previous screen) that is clearly not the Copenhagen performance.
-In these video clips the soundtrack to both duets is exactly the same as what is heard on that 1993 Legend CD.
+In these video clips, the soundtrack to both duets is exactly the same as what is heard on that 1993 Legend CD.
 They are completely different from the two tapes of the Copenhagen concert.
 In other words, the CD also mislabels the Malmö recordings as Copenhagen.

 The Judy Room is thrilled to confirm that these duets as performed in Copenhagen have never been released before and are in fact genuine new Garland discoveries.
 They are well performed, with the first duet, “Till the Clouds Roll By,” having the character of something like a spontaneous jam session.
 “Am I Blue” is sung mostly by Garland, beautifully and unforgettably, as Ray requested of her before they started.
 Both duets are enhanced by Ray’s beautiful piano accompaniments.
 The entertaining banter with the audience and between the performers before each duet is also included in full, making us feel even more like members of that 1969 audience as we listen.

 These excerpts are part of the very last public performance that Judy Garland gave on any stage.
-Listen and be held again in Judy Garland’s hand as she works her magic spell on the audience, and by extension, us lucky listeners many decades later.
+Listen and be held again in Judy Garland’s hand as she works her magic spell on the audience, and by extension, we lucky listeners many decades later.

 CARNEGIE HALL 50TH ANNIVERSARY TRIBUTE VIDEO